-The policy should be reviewed by the Senate Standing Committee on Plagiarism every third year.
+The policy should be reviewed by the Senate Standing Committee on Plagiarism every five years.
 Any proposed revisions should then be considered by Faculties and the Teaching and Learning Committee and thereafter Senate, so that any policy changes are in place before the beginning of the next academic year.

-The review of this Plagiarism Policy will therefore be due at the first meeting of the Senate Standing Committee on Plagiarism in 2012.
+Any changes to this policy may be recommended to the Senate Standing Committee on Plagiarism.